Bites are the first sign of bed bugs that most people notice. This page will help you determine if bed bugs are the

-If bed bugs are found to be your culprit, comprehensive treatment is the only true fix for your problem.
+If you find bed bugs, comprehensive treatment is the only true fix for your problem.

-Prevention is never a bad idea and can potentially save you a lot of grief if you are worried, or suspect that you might be exposed some day.
-Prevention is truly the best form of medicine!
+Prevention is always a good idea.
+A little bit can save you a lot of grief.
+Prevention is the best form of medicine!

 For more on what you’ll need to fight bed bugs, check out the page on bed bug tools.